Type-Delta/simple-todo-list/README.md

 You can use this project as a starting point, template or if you are new to this kind of stuff, maybe you would learn a thing or two from it.

-> **DISCLAIMER**: I'm still a learner and my code is probably trash, but hey, it works.
+> My code is probably trash, but hey, it works.

 ## Features